myresidency/app/TERMS.md

 ## 6. User Data and Privacy

-Your use of the App is also governed by our [Privacy Policy](./PRIVACY.md).
-By using the App, you consent to the collection and use of information as described in the Privacy Policy.
+Your use of the App is also governed by our [Privacy Policy](https://github.com/myresidency/app/wiki/Privacy-Policy).
+By using the App, you acknowledge how information is stored and used locally on your device as described in the Privacy Policy.

 Key points:
 - Your data is stored locally on your device
-- We do not transmit your personal information to external servers without your explicit consent
+- We do not transmit your personal information to external servers
 - You have full control over your data, including the ability to export and delete it

 ## 7. Intellectual Property

 ### 7.1 Ownership

-All App content, design, functionality, features, and trademarks are owned by MyResidency and are protected by international copyright, trademark, patent, trade secret, and other intellectual property laws.
+All App content, design, functionality, features, and trademarks are owned by My Residency and are protected by international copyright, trademark, patent, trade secret, and other intellectual property laws.

 ### 7.2 License